startplanting/weplant-docs/widget.md

 ### usage -

 replace `slug` in the below source URL by your profile slug.
-For eg. in `https://www.trilliontreecampaign.org/t/felix-finkbeiner-1` the slug is `felix-finkbeiner-1`.
+For eg. in the following profile URL `https://www.trilliontreecampaign.org/t/felix-finkbeiner-1` the slug is `felix-finkbeiner-1`.
 So the source URL will be `https://widget.trilliontreecampaign.org/?profile=felix-finkbeiner-1`

 __profile treecounter__